Ali00Naghiloo/animated-landing/README.md

 ```

 ### 4. Error Handling
-Ensure the backend API gracefully handles errors and returns appropriate HTTP status codes with error messages.
+Ensure the backend API handles errors gracefully and provides meaningful error messages with appropriate HTTP status codes.

 ---

 ## Conclusion

-The `AiMode.jsx` file is the core component of the AI interaction workflow in Vyvo.
-Backend developers are responsible for integrating the API within the `handleSendQuestion` function to process user queries and deliver AI responses.
-Follow the state diagram and provided code snippet for seamless integration.
+The `AiMode.jsx` file orchestrates the frontend AI interaction flow in Vyvo.
+Backend developers must integrate their API into the `handleSendQuestion` function to handle user queries and provide responses.
+Use the state diagram as a reference for understanding the workflow.

-For any questions, please reach out to the frontend team.
+For assistance, contact the frontend team.